pink-arcana/godot-distance-field-outlines/README.md

 ### Choosing between versions

-In this project, both versions have the same visual quality. ***DFOutlineCE*** is significantly more performant than ***DFOutlineNode***.
+In this project, both versions have similar visual quality, but DFOutlineCE has depth fade feature, and DFOutlineNode does not.

+***DFOutlineCE*** is significantly faster than ***DFOutlineNode***.
 But, depending on your project and the target hardware, performance may be good enough for both that it's not a deciding factor.

-***DFOutlineCE*** has great potential for extension, and ***DFOutlineNode*** does not. ***DFOutlineCE*** has all the data storage options that come with Compute shaders, and extra frame time to spare.
-With ***DFOutlineNode***, you can add extra *inputs* without much problem, but storing any extra data *between* passes will require expensive workarounds (see the [***DFOutlineNode*** README](project/df_outline_node/README.md) for details).
+***DFOutlineCE*** has great potential for extension: it has all the data storage options that come with Compute shaders, and extra frame time to spare.
+With ***DFOutlineNode***, you can add extra inputs at the cost of rendering additional SubViewports, but it has limited storage between passes (see the [***DFOutlineNode*** README](project/df_outline_node/README.md) for details).

-***DFOutlineNode*** also has inherent technical debt and breaks easily.
+***DFOutlineNode*** also has inherent technical debt and breaks more easily.
 Managing its nodes in the scene tree requires careful attention to race conditions.
-And, because it's composed of CanvasItem nodes, changes to the Project's viewport settings will affect how it renders. ***DFOutlineCE***, with its direct connection to RenderingDevice, is simpler and feels much more solid.
+And, because it's composed of CanvasItem nodes, changes to the Project's viewport settings will affect how it renders. ***DFOutlineCE***, with its direct connection to RenderingDevice, is more reliable.

-For these reasons, I would only recommend using ***DFOutlineNode*** if you need the Compatibility renderer.
-Otherwise, I think the CompositorEffect is worth the steeper learning curve (for resources, see [Getting started with CompositorEffects and Compute shaders](https://github.com/pink-arcana/godot-distance-field-outlines/discussions/1)).

 ------------------------------------------------